upper waypoint

 Why are these PG&E public safety power shutoffs happening?

-That fire was started by PG&E power lines amid strong winds and tinder-dry conditions.
-To guard against new wildfires and new liability, in 2019 the utility began preemptive power shutoffs when conditions are exceptionally dangerous.
+The deadliest wildfire in state history — the 2018 Camp Fire — swept through the community of Paradise and killed 85 people.
+That fire was ignited by PG&E power lines amid strong winds and tinder-dry conditions.
+To guard against similarly devastating new wildfires and new liability, in 2019 PG&E began preemptive power shutoffs when conditions are exceptionally dangerous.

 Also in 2019, the California Public Utilities Commission approved rules for how the state’s major utilities should preemptively shut off the power during times of high fire danger.
 However, some utilities, such as San Diego Gas and Electric, had been shutting off the power to help prevent fires for years earlier.